 Navigating Echoview

 Echoview makes extensive use of Microsoft Windows navigation and presentation conventions.
 Toolbars, menus and dialog boxes all work in a manner which will be familiar to users of applications such as Microsoft Word or Excel.
-In addition, customised shortcut keys are used for common tasks and to make using Echoview as ergonomic as possible.
+In addition, customized shortcut keys are used for common tasks and to make using Echoview as ergonomic as possible.

 We recommend using one hand on the keyboard for tasks such as scrolling and zooming echograms, while the other hand makes selections with the mouse, particularly when working with large data sets.